Dora Brilliant: Bomb-making

+Capture and death

 Following the arrest of 17 members of the Combat Organisation in March 1905, Brilliant initially managed to escape capture.
 Kalyayev refused to give up his comrades, including Brilliant, to the police, allowing her to continue making bombs for the SR combat organisation.
 But later that year, she was arrested for her part in the assassinations of Plehve and Sergei Alexandrovich.
-She was imprisoned in the Peter and Paul Fortress, where she experienced a mental breakdown.
-She died in prison, in 1907.
+She was imprisoned in the Peter and Paul Fortress, where her health deteriorated and she experienced a mental breakdown, having become exhausted after participating in a hunger strike.
+She died in prison in 1907.
 In his memoirs, Savinkov said that "death [came as] a liberation for her".

 Legacy

 Brilliant became known as one of the most prominent female terrorists of the 1905 Russian Revolution.
+Historian Nadezda Petrusenko compared her story with those of Fruma Frumkina and Rashel Lurie, two other middle-class Jewish women who had devoted themselves to political terrorism for the SRs.
+Historian Semion Lyandres listed her alongside Frumkina, Aleksandra Izmailovich and Maria Spiridonova, who he called "living revolutionary legends".
 In the 1905 novel Teni utra, Mikhail Artsybashev modelled one of the characters after Dora Brilliant.
 In the 1909 novel The Pale Horse, Boris Savinkov gave a fictionalised account of the assassination of Alexandrovich, portraying Brilliant through the character of Erna.
+In his 1951 essay The Rebel, Albert Camus opined that, in Brilliant's ideology, "one life appeared as payment for another" and both lives were a sacrifice for her revolutionary ideal.
+Camus described Brilliant and her SR comrades as "delicate murderers", due to their view that assassination was "both necessary and unacceptable", which he considered a respectable position.
+Brilliant appears as a character in the 2003 historical novel Your Mouth Is Lovely, by Nancy Richler.
 In the 2004 film adaptation of Savinkov's novel, The Rider Named Death, Erna was played by Kseniya Rappoport, who bore a resemblance to Brilliant.